ministryofjustice/hmpps-architecture-as-code/README.md

 1. **Required** Choose the workspace with `--custody` or `--rehabilitation`
 1. By default, the CLI writes the workspace to a JSON file.
 Enable pushing to the workspace with `--push`.

+### :rotating_light: Remote-only changes will be lost

+The remote workspace's content is _replaced_ with the content in this repository.
+Remote-only changes will be **lost**.

 ## Secrets

 The API requires a workspace-specific API key and secret: